dogechain-lab/dogechain-docs/docs/additional-features/stress-testing.md

 This guide assumes that:

-- You have a working Jury network up and running
+- You have a working dogechain network up and running
 - Both your JSON-RPC and GRPC endpoints are reachable

 ## Overview

-The Jury Loadbot is a helper utility that is meant to stress test a Jury network.
+The dogechain Loadbot is a helper utility that is meant to stress test a dogechain network.

 Currently, it supports 2 modes: